-A project charter briefs concerned person(s) of the project’s constraints, budgetary allocations and defined outcomes in order to manage expectations reasonably well.
-And with a project charter template, you’ll bid for the right projects in the years to come.
+A project charter template briefs concerned person(s) of the project’s constraints, budgetary allocations and defined outcomes in order to manage expectations reasonably well.
+You’ll then bid for the right projects in the years to come, while maintaining the project deadlines.
 When you’re drafting a project charter, the first question springing to your mind would be:

-What components are a must-have for a project charter?
+What are the necessary components of a project charter?

 While it may seem like a trivial element, titling the project lets management surmise the project’s nature, scale and complexity.